Hoblayerta/Nard.chat/README.md

 ## Blockchain Integration

-The platform uses various smart contracts on the Base Sepolia network along infrastructure to enable participatory creation and decentralized storage of stories:
+The platform uses smart contract on the Base Sepolia network along infrastructure to enable participatory creation and decentralized storage of stories:

 ### Smart Contracts